Plans are nothing. Planning is everything.

 Spring is obviously an important time to be working in your garden; however, if you’ve been selling your garden produce over the past year, it is also important to get your tax paperwork done as well.

-Each season brings important tasks to plan and execute.
+Each season brings important tasks to plan and do.
 Some of them are critical to the “here and now” of the garden; others help set your garden up for success later in the year.
 Since the four seasons are an endless cycle, there is no perfect or imperfect place to start reviewing the planning process.
 So let’s start when most people are doing much more thinking about gardening than doing: the dead of winter.

 Winter Planning Tasks